 - The NMS polls the Proxy Agent for the g3connectAlarmForward object.
-If the value is failed, then the icon's state is set to Critical.
-The default polling interval for this object is five minutes. - The NMS polls the Proxy Agent for the smuxProxyName object.
+If the value of this object is failed, then the icon's state is set to Critical.
+The default polling interval for the g3connectAlarmForward object is five minutes. - The NMS polls the Proxy Agent for the smuxProxyName columnar object.
 If it does not contain a single value of g3mgt, then the icon's state is set to Major.
-If the icon is in the Major state and a later poll finds a single object containing the value g3mgt, the state of the icon returns to Normal.
-The default polling interval for this object is every five minutes. - The NMS polls the Proxy Agent for the sysDescr object to determine if the Proxy Agent is responding.
+If the icon is in the Major state and a later poll finds

+- a single object containing the value g3mgt, the state of the icon returns to Normal.
+The default polling interval for the smuxProxyName object is every five minutes. - The NMS polls the Proxy Agent for the sysDescr object (object ID 1.3.6.1.2.1.1.1) to determine if the Proxy Agent is responding.
 If the response indicates the object does not exist or if there is no response, the state of the icon is set to Major.
 If the icon is in the Major state and a subsequent poll finds a valid response, the state of the icon returns to Normal.
 The default polling interval for the sysDescr object is five minutes. - You can configure the Proxy Agent to send an Authentication Failure trap to the NMS when it receives an SNMP message with an incorrect community string.
 When the NMS receives an Authentication Failure trap, it changes the Proxy Agent icon's state to Warning.